openethereum/openethereum.github.io/Secure-Transaction-Signer.md

 Parity 1.2 and above comes with the experimental Secure Transaction Signer framework.
-To ensure this is enabled run Parity with the `--signer` flag (or use `parity ui`, which enables it by default).
+To ensure this is enabled in Parity 1.2, run Parity with the `--signer` flag (or use `parity ui`, which enables it by default).
+For Parity 1.3, it is enabled by default.

 When run with the signer, RPC endpoints that use your secret keys like `eth_sendTransaction` become privileged and no longer work as before.
 Instead the transactions gets placed into a queue.
 The transactions stay in the queue until the user (that's you) either confirms that they should be signed (and possibly provide the password), or that they should be cancelled.